 Respite care is designed to provide temporary relief to primary caregivers who are caring for individuals with chronic illnesses or disabilities.
 It offers a short-term break from the demanding responsibilities of caregiving, allowing caregivers to recharge and attend to their own physical and emotional well-being.

 Respite care can take various forms, including in-home care, adult day care centers, or temporary stays in assisted living facilities or nursing homes.
-It provides individuals with a safe and supportive while ensuring they receive the necessary assistance with daily activities, medication management, and personal care.
+It provides individuals with a safe and supportive environment while ensuring they receive the necessary assistance with daily activities, medication management, and personal care.

 3. Differences in Focus and Goals